kluctl/kluctl/docs/commands.md

 In addition, the following arguments are available:
 <!-- BEGIN SECTION "deploy" "Misc arguments" true -->
 ```
 Misc arguments:
+  Command specific arguments.

   -y, --yes                         Suppresses 'Are you sure?' questions and proceeds as if you would answer 'yes'.
       --dry-run                     Performs all kubernetes API calls in dry-run mode.
       --force-apply                 Force conflict resolution when applying.
 See documentation for details
       --replace-on-error            When patching an object fails, try to replace it.
 See documentation for more
                                     details.
       --force-replace-on-error      Same as --replace-on-error, but also try to delete and re-create objects.
 See
                                     documentation for more details.
+      --abort-on-error              Abort deploying when an error occurs instead of trying the remaining deployments
-    --hook-timeout DURATION       Maximum time to wait for hook readiness.
+      --hook-timeout=5m             Maximum time to wait for hook readiness.
 The timeout is meant per-hook.
 Timeouts are
                                     in the duration format (1s, 1m, 1h, ...).
 If not specified, a default timeout of 5m
                                     is used.
-    --abort-on-error              Abort deploying when an error occurs instead of trying the remaining deployments
-    -o, --output TEXT             Specify output format and target file, in the format 'format=path'.
-Format can
-                                  either be 'text' or 'yaml'.
-Can be specified multiple times.
-The actual format for
+  -o, --output=OUTPUT,...
+Specify output target file.
+Can be specified multiple times
-                                  yaml is currently not documented and subject to change.
-    --render-output-dir DIRECTORY
-                                  Specifies the target directory to render the project into.
-If omitted, atemporary
+      --render-output-dir=STRING    Specifies the target directory to render the project into.
+If omitted, a temporary
                                     directory is used.

 ```
 <!-- END SECTION -->